 An expert wordsmith, Monice Mitchell Simms is a WGA award winning screenwriter, author, playwright, poet, filmmaker, podcaster, and EP-Showrunner of diverse projects adapted from literature, stage, social media and biographical IP.

-Monice is also the creator, showrunner and host of the storyteller podcuseries, Works~N~Progress. which recently became a recipient of the Podcasting, Seriously Award Fund, and won the 2025 w3 GOLD award for “Best use of Writing” in podcasting!
+Monice is also the creator, showrunner and host of the storyteller podcuseries, Works~N~Progress. which recently won a 2026 silver Telly Award for Online Series:Arts & Culture and a bronze Telly Award for Series Interview & Talk Show.
+WNP was also a recipient of the Podcasting, Seriously Award Fund, and won the w3 GOLD award for “Best use of Writing” in podcasting in 2025.

 As a journalist, Monice has interviewed some of the world’s greatest storytellers, including Toni Morrison, Maya Angelou, Hollywood director Gina Prince Bythewood and President Barack Obama.